fffonion/lua-resty-openssl/README.md

 Note that OpenSSL does not support EC digital signature (ECDSA) with the obsolete MD5 hash algorithm and will return error on this combination.
 See [EVP_DigestSign(3)](https://www.openssl.org/docs/manmaster/man3/EVP_DigestSign.html) for a list of algorithms and associated public key algorithms.
+Normally, the ECDSA signature is encoded in ASN.1 DER format.
+If the `opts` table contains a `ecdsa_use_raw` field with a true value, a binary with just the concatenation of binary representation `pr` and `ps` is returned.
+This is useful for example to send the signature as JWS.
+This feature is only supported on OpenSSL 1.1.0 or later.

 [Back to TOC](#table-of-contents)